TomatenKuchenDEV/docs/docs/tickets/commands.md

 ---
 title: Ticket commands
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Lists the ticket commands.
 ---

 ## Create ticket